mattheww/gomill/gomill_docs/glossary.rst

   GTP
     The Go Text Protocol

-    .. todo:: brief description and link
+    .. todo:: brief description and link; say that gomill uses only v2

   SGF
     The Smart Game Format

     .. todo:: brief description and link

+  komi
+    Additional points awarded to White in final scoring.